Dharanish42/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe using html, css, JavaScript
+# Tic-Tac-Toe using html, Css, JavaScript